 CAD integration into the ERP system makes sense.
 Especially for manufacturing companies that have design and production under one roof.

-The way to the gap
+The path to the gap

-To ensure this procedure, the CAD works together with a product data management system (PDM).
-This means that all relevant information is available to ensure a reliable design.
+To ensure this procedure, CAD works together with a product data management system (PDM).
+This means that all relevant information is available to ensure reliable design.
 However, if you go one step further in production, you end up in manufacturing.
 Most of this takes place in the ERP system.
 And this is where the aforementioned gap arises.

 Why CAD and ERP systems need to communicate

 If these "misunderstandings" between the CAD and ERP systems accumulate, it becomes expensive for the company.
 In order to avoid this procedure, the adjustments are often simply implemented in production without the plans having been adapted in the design department.
 However, the actual product then differs from the existing data.
 This means, for example, that the support team cannot react optimally in the event of an error message because they have the wrong information.
-The rat tail that this circumstance entails can be long.
+The rat's tail that this circumstance entails can be long.

-Instead of gap, direct connection
+Instead of a gap, a direct connection

 The simple but holistic solution to the problem: CAD integration for the ERP system.
 Even during the design phase, the CAD system can access all important (current) data in the ERP software and automatically transfer the finished design data to production.
 Adjustments can be made at any time during the production process without having to go back a step.
 This makes the company flexible, as they can also influence production while it is already "in progress".
 This saves time and money - and also makes customers happy.